MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-learnmore-personal-browser-policies.md

 # Policy filters for the Enterprise personal browser

-The Enterprise personal browser (MSA profile) is a lightly managed profile on managed devices that will automatically inherit admin policies from the Work browser (Microsoft Entra ID profile) for the following categories:
+The Enterprise personal browser (MSA profile) is a lightly managed profile on managed devices that will automatically inherit admin policies from the Work browser (Microsoft Entra profile) for the following categories:
 - Security
 - Data Compliance
 - Microsoft Edge Update